Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 The Board of Directors recommends an auditor, who is appointed by shareholders at the Annual General Meeting through an ordinary resolution.
 The appointed auditor's written consent via Form ADT-1 must be filed with the ROC within 15 days of the AGM, along with a filing fee of ₹300.
 The auditor holds office from one AGM to the next.

-Changing a statutory auditor before term expiry requires a special resolution by shareholders and prior Central Government approval under Section 140 of the Companies Act, 2013.
+Changing a statutory auditor before term expiry requires a special resolution by shareholders and prior approval of the Tribunal (NCLT) under Section 140 of the Companies Act, 2013.
 The outgoing auditor files Form ADT-3 with the ROC within 30 days.
 The new auditor is then appointed at an AGM or EGM, with Form ADT-1 filed within 15 days.

 Key documents include previous year's audited financials, trial balance, bank statements for the full financial year, GST returns (GSTR-1 and GSTR-3B), TDS certificates (Form 26AS), board meeting minutes, statutory registers, fixed asset register, loan agreements, and related party transaction details.
 Accounting software must have audit trail enabled as mandated from April 2023.